ICTU/quality-time/docs/src/usage.md

 To change the name of the subject, simply type the new name in the "Subject name" field and hit enter.

+The "{index}`Comment <pair: Comment;Subject>`" field can be used to describe the subject, or any other information.
+HTML and URLs are supported.
+The entered comments are shown between the subject title and the table with metrics.

 #### Deleting subjects

 To delete a subject expand the subject header and click the "Delete subject" button.
 The subject and all its metrics is deleted.